vircadia/vircadia-docs-sphinx/docs/source/create/materials/procedural-shaders.rst

     Shaders are also a set of instructions, but the instructions are executed all at once for every single pixel on the screen.
 That means the code you write has to behave differently depending on the position of the pixel on the screen.
 Like a type press, your program will work as a function that receives a position and returns a color, and when it's compiled it will run extraordinarily fast.

-Project Athena has support for vertex and fragment shaders on shape and material entities alongside avatars.
+Project Athena has support for vertex and fragment shaders on shape and material entities, and avatars.
 These shaders are based on the GLSL shader language, which uses the syntax and features of the C programming language.
 It does not have support for geometry, tessellation and evaluation, or compute shaders.

 This documentation is not intended to be a complete course on how to create a shader.
 This is an advanced topic that requires good math and programming skills.
 Many free books are available on the internet that can teach about shaders. `The Book of Shaders <https://thebookofshaders.com>`_ is one such book that is often cited.